billsix/cprogrammingbook/doc/04-Functions.rst

 way to implement it relied upon intimate knowledge of the hardware involved.

-The Standard's way of fixing this problem was in large measure to plagiarize from C++, which had already tried out the new ideas in practice.
-This model has been so successful that lots of ‘Old’ C compilers adopted it on their way to conforming to the Standard.
+The C89 Standard's way of fixing this problem was in large measure to plagiarize from C++, which had already tried out the new ideas in practice.
+This model has been so successful that lots of ‘Old’ C compilers adopted it on their way to conforming to the C89 Standard.

-The Standard still retains compatibility with Old C function declarations, but that is purely for the benefit of existing programs.
+The C89 Standard still retains compatibility with pre-C89 function declarations, but that is purely for the benefit of existing programs.
-Any new programs should make full use of the much tighter checking that the Standard permits and strenuously avoid the old syntax (which may disappear one day).
+Any new programs should make full use of the much tighter checking that the C89 Standard permits and strenuously avoid the old syntax (which may disappear one day).
 Footnotes